harilvfs/carch/.github/README.md

 bash -c "$(curl -fsSL https://chalisehari.com.np/carchdev)"
 ```

-If you want to install Carch in your system, you can prefer the [docs](https://carch.chalisehari.com.np/getting-started/installation)
+If you want to install Carch, you can prefer the [docs](https://carch.chalisehari.com.np/getting-started/installation)

 </details>